cakephp/queue/README.md

 ### Run the worker

-Once a job is queued, you may run a worker via the included `worker` shell:
+Once a message is queued, you may run a worker via the included `worker` shell:

 ```shell
 bin/cake worker